Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/lambda_function/nodejs_deployment.md

 **NOTE:-** Replace `access_key` and `secret_key` with your values.

  In the **main.tf** file mentioned above, a Lambda function is being created.
 Additionally, we are establishing a Lambda function-specific IAM role.
-Lambda function uses the **ZIP** file of code for uploading, so we are using resource `Archive` for this purpose.
+Lambda functions uses the **ZIP** file of code for uploading, so we are using resource `Archive` for this purpose.
 We are using `lambda invoke` resource in our **main.tf** file for invoking our Lambda function.

 Here is the **output.tf** file